-The last 12 months have not affected everyone the same, and most people are not in the financial position they assumed they would be when projecting from the beginning of 2020.
-But for those who find themselves thriving financially, there may be an exciting opportunity to maximize your charitable giving in ways you never dreamed possible.
+The last 18 months have not affected everyone the same.
+Many aren’t in the financial position they assumed they would be when projecting from the beginning of 2020.
+But for those who find themselves thriving, an exciting opportunity to maximize charitable giving may help them give more than they’ve ever dreamed possible.

 In March of 2020, the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act) was passed into law.
 While stimulus packages got the most attention in 2020, a lesser-known provision provided a unique opportunity for giving.

-Now, this exciting opportunity has been extended through 2021.
+This exciting opportunity has been extended through the end of 2021.
 If you itemize deductions on your income tax returns, you can deduct qualifying charitable cash gifts up to 100 percent of your adjusted gross income (AGI) this year and may eliminate (or significantly reduce) the amount of federal income taxes you have to pay.

 Building toward 100 percent with your charitable gifts

 While there are a number of options for what you can give, how you give them comes down to two ways: Cash only or cash plus assets.
 You can give up to 100 percent of your AGI in cash (60 percent under pre-existing tax law and an additional 40 percent under the extended CARES Act law).
 Or you may choose to give a combination of cash and assets (up to 30 percent of your AGI in asset gifts – such as real estate or business interests) and the remaining 70 percent in cash (20 percent under pre-existing law and the additional 50 percent under the extended CARES Act law).

 It’s important to remember that the portion of the additional giving allowed under the extended CARES Act must be given to a church or public charity and not to a donor-advised fund (like your Giving Fund) or a private foundation.

 5 ways to get to 100 percent